francesco-carlesso/Self-supervised-Transfer-Learning-for-Medical-Image-Classification/README.md

 ## 🚀 Deployment & API Usage

 To ensure reliable and isolated execution, the inference API is containerized using **Docker**.
-The backend is built with **FastAPI**, which handles incoming image requests, routes them to the appropriate pre-trained PyTorch model, and returns the classification results.
+The backend is built with **FastAPI**, which handles incoming image requests, routes it to the appropriate fine-tuned models, and returns the classification results.

 The provided `Dockerfile` is optimized for CPU inference to ensure maximum compatibility out-of-the-box.

 ### 1. Build the Docker Image
-Before building the image, ensure that your trained models are saved locally in the `models/` directory as expected by the Dockerfile.
+Before building the image, execute `src/training.py` and ensure that the trained models are saved locally in the `models/` directory as expected by the Dockerfile.

 To build the Docker image, run the following command in the root of the repository: